Posted on October 27, 2020

 Could your next sweater be made from food scraps?
 Avneet Ghotra (BSc 2018 UTM) is exploring the idea.
 She believes the future of fashion depends on biodegradable and carbon-neutral materials and is putting that idea to the test with ALT TEX, the company she co-founded last fall.
 “We are in a space involving intensive research and development, and that requires a lot of investment, so we are really grateful for this support from the Lo Fund,” says Ghotra.

 ALT TEX seeks to solve a major problem in today’s fashion industry—synthetic textiles that are not recyclable.
-An emerging alternative is polylactic acid (PLA), a decomposable bioplastic typically made from cornstock.
-Rather than compete for a crop already used for feedstock, human consumption and alternative fuel, she’s exploring how food waste creates a durable, decomposable and cost-effective PLA-based fabric.
+An emerging alternative is decomposable bioplastics, typically made from cornstock.
+Rather than compete for a crop already used for feedstock, human consumption and alternative fuel, she’s exploring how food waste creates a durable, decomposable and cost-effective polyester-replacement fabric.
 She is also seeking partnerships with farmers to access their waste.
 The goal is to divert both clothing and organic waste from landfills, while enabling the fashion industry to be more sustainable.
 ALT TEX was supported by UTM-based accelerator ICUBE.

 LSK Technologies—tackling COVID-19 with made-at-U of T technology